openmelody/mt-plugin-theme-manager/README.md

 ready, simply re-apply the theme to live site and presto, your changes are live.

 # Prerequisites

 * Movable Type 4.1 or higher
 * Config Assistant 1.8 or higher

+Theme Manager is a core component to Melody, as is Config Assistant.

 # Installation

 This plugin is installed [just like any other Movable Type Plugin](http://www.majordojo.com/2008/12/the-ultimate-guide-to-installing-movable-type-plugins.php).

 # Reference and Documentation